 • Alternative Economies Teach-In: Seeing, Naming, Connecting, Strengthening, and Creating, March 4, 2012

-• We have completed “What Do We Do Now?” a pdf resource list for access to affordable housing, healthcare, banking, childcare, etc. It is a living document that will grow over time.
+•”What Do We Do Now?” is a booklet and pdf resource guide for access to affordable housing, healthcare, banking, childcare, etc. It is a living document that will grow over time.

-• Members/Volunteer Emailing list.
-Currently we have a email list for volunteers and members.
-Come to one of our meetings and let us know that you’d like to be added.
-Or email us (email above)
+• Members/Volunteer Emailing list: we have a email list for volunteers and members.
+Let us know that you’d like to be added by emailing us at the address listed above.

 • “Stepping Stones to A Solidarity Economy” by US Solidarity Economy Network.
 Thirty-two Alternative Economic models compiled for a group exercise (reference list below).

 4. Employment Targeted Monetary Policy

 10. MST (Landless Workers Movements)